 Matt Horak - Attorney at Law, PLLC

 Being charged with a criminal offense can be one of the most stressful and frightening experiences someone will ever face.
 Hiring an experienced criminal defense attorney can greatly reduce the emotional, financial, and legal difficulties that can follow a criminal accusation for years to come.
-Matt Horak has devoted his entire career to representing individuals charged with misdemeanor and felony criminal offenses throughout the greater Houston area.
+Matt Horak has devoted his career to representing individuals charged with misdemeanor and felony criminal offenses throughout the greater Houston area.

 A criminal conviction can be a career ending event for professions that require special certification such as law enforcement officers, doctors, nurses, school teachers in private or public institutions, pilots, or members of the military.
-These individuals may be unable to continue in their chosen profession even if their criminal case is resolved without a conviction.
+These individuals may be unable to continue in their chosen fields even if their criminal cases are resolved without a conviction.

 Being accused of serious offenses relating to drug crimes, violent crimes, or other felony offenses can have considerable implications on your future career and educational opportunities.
 Even high school and college students can face challenges with their educational opportunities for years to come following a criminal investigation.

 Don't let this happen to you.
-A Houston criminal defense attorney could help you navigate the Texas legal system as you fight to obtain the best possible result in your criminal case.
+A Houston criminal defense lawyer can help you navigate the Texas legal system as you fight to obtain the best possible result in your criminal case.
 Matt Horak takes a full-service approach to helping his clients deal with the indirect consequences of the criminal case.
 When eligible, he advises his clients on their rights to seal or expunge the criminal record to avoid many of the indirect consequences of an official criminal investigation.

-After an arrest, an experienced criminal defense attorney can contact the prosecutor's office before they make a filing decision.
+After an arrest, an experienced attorney can contact the prosecutor's office before they make a filing decision.
 Whether you were wrongly accused of a crime or the prosecutor lacks sufficient evidence to support a conviction, having the backing of a skilled lawyer can make all the difference.
 An attorney knows what defenses work well with juries and judges as well as what it takes to get a prosecutor to drop the charges that have been filed.

 Our goal is to get your charges dropped or reduced.
 Using expert witnesses and private investigators during pre-trial negotiations or at trial can often help tip the scales in your favor against a determined prosecutor.
 Based on the circumstances of your case, a criminal defense attorney may find any number of problems with the prosecution's case, including evidence that should be excluded or suppressed.
 When there is insufficient evidence to support the charge, your criminal defense attorney can fight to have the charges dropped completely.